 EPIC is a field-based model that generates output in formatted text files.
 In the domain-based EPIC modeling within FEST-C, the crops in each grid cell are modeled individually.
 Thus, there are many text output files generated for each crop in each grid cell selected for EPIC modeling.
 In this section we first describe the EPIC Yearly Extraction tool and the EPIC-to-CMAQ tool.
 Developed in the SA Raster Tools system, these two tools extract yearly or daily EPIC output variables into NetCDF-format files for QA purposes and for CMAQ modeling.
-We then discuss the Visualization tool interface, which allows users to prepare spatial views of the EPIC output variables in the created NetCDF files over their modeling scenario domain.
+We then discuss the EPIC to SWAT tool which prepares SWAT input files from EPIC output and WRF/CMAQ weather and N deposition NetCDF file using many R codes.
+The Visualization tool interface, which allows users to prepare spatial views of the EPIC output variables in the created NetCDF files over their modeling scenario domain, is presented last in this section.